paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 120

-**Texto original:**
-A company has implemented a self-managed DNS solution on three Amazon EC2 instances behind a Network Load Balancer (NLB) in the us-west-2 Region.
-Most of the company's users are located in the United States and Europe.
-The company wants to improve the performance and availability of the solution.
-The company launches and configures three EC2 instances in the eu-west-1 Region and adds the EC2 instances as targets for a new NLB.
-Which solution can the company use to route traffic to all the EC2 instances?

-**Tradução:**
 Uma empresa implementou uma solução DNS autogerida em três instâncias Amazon EC2 atrás de um Network Load Balancer (NLB) na região us-west-2.
 A maioria dos usuários da empresa está localizada nos Estados Unidos e na Europa.
 A empresa deseja melhorar o desempenho e a disponibilidade da solução.
 A empresa lança e configura três instâncias EC2 na região eu-west-1 e adiciona as instâncias EC2 como destinos para um novo NLB.
 Qual solução a empresa pode usar para rotear o tráfego para todas as instâncias EC2?